rsa17826/vex-plus-plus/readme.md

 - **spark clockwise**: has solid collision, kills the player on contact with the spark that moves clockwise along the edge of the block when the spark contacts water, the wayer will become eletric and kill the player if the player is inside the water
   - **settings**:
     - **color**
+- **bomb**: like a pushable box but explodes when hit with a falling spike, falling to fast and colliging with the ground, being squished, or having a box, other bomb fall to fast on it, or being exploded by another bomb. when the player is inside of the explosion, they will be killed, when a block is in the explosion, it will be disabled. microwaves cant be exploded.
+  - **settings**:
+    - **color**